lucas-langlois/planet-imagery-browser/DEPLOYMENT.md

 ## 🔒 Security Best Practices

+### How API Keys Are Handled

+**✅ Secure by Design:**
+- Users enter their own API keys in the app interface
+- Keys are stored in **browser session state only** (not on the server)
+- Keys are never saved to disk or database
+- Keys are automatically cleared when the browser session ends
+- Each user's key is isolated from other users

+**Privacy Benefits:**
+- ✅ You (the deployer) never see users' API keys
+- ✅ Users maintain control of their own keys
+- ✅ No central key storage = no data breach risk
+- ✅ Works great for sharing with students/colleagues

 ### ✅ DO:
-- Store API keys in Streamlit Secrets
+- Keep your API key private
-- Use environment variables
+- Never share screenshots with your API key visible
+- Log out when using shared computers
-- Keep secrets.toml in .gitignore
+- Keep secrets.toml in .gitignore (if using local secrets)

 ### ❌ DON'T:
-- Hardcode API keys in code
-- Commit secrets.toml to GitHub
 - Share your API key publicly
+- Hardcode API keys in source code
+- Commit API keys to GitHub
+- Share your Planet account credentials

 ## 🐛 Troubleshooting

 ### Problem: "ModuleNotFoundError"
 **Solution:** Make sure all dependencies are in `requirements.txt`

-### Problem: "PLANET_API_KEY not found"
+### Problem: "PLANET_API_KEY not found" or "Invalid API Key"
-**Solution:** Add the secret in Streamlit Cloud dashboard:
-1. Go to app settings
+**Solution:** The app now prompts users to enter their API key directly in the interface.
+Each user should:
+1. Get their API key from https://www.planet.com/account
+2. Enter it in the app when prompted
-2. Click "Secrets"
+3. Click "Connect"

-3. Add: `PLANET_API_KEY = "your_key"`
-4. Save and restart app
+If you want to provide a default key for everyone, add it in Streamlit Cloud settings (optional).

 ### Problem: App is slow or crashes
 **Solution:** Free tier has resource limits